Apply to the Drama Therapy Program

 We encourage and embrace diversity in our program, and place a high value on having students from a variety of racial and cultural backgrounds; other representations of diversity (including age range) are also important to us.
 We look at each applicant holistically, and if you feel passionate about this field, we welcome your application.

-Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university.
+Degree Requirement: An undergraduate degree (BA, BS, or BFA) from an accredited college or university.

 Academic Prerequisites: Two undergraduate psychology courses from an accredited college or university are required.
 They may be in progress during the application process and need to be completed prior to enrolling.